Osceola Mudflow: Age and source

 Since 1898, geologists recognized that Mount Rainier was historically higher.
 In 1963, D.R.
-Crandell inferred that the “missing summit” had collapsed down the northeast side becoming the Osceola Mudflow.
+Crandell inferred that the "missing summit" had collapsed down the northeast side, becoming the Osceola Mudflow.
 A semicircular amphitheater would have opened to the northeast.
 The depression then filled over time with ice (Emmons Glacier) and lava flows from a central vent.
-Russell Cliff, Liberty Cap, Point Success, and Disappointment Cleaver, surround this feature.
+Russell Cliff, Liberty Cap, Point Success, and Disappointment Cleaver surround this feature.

 Extrapolating the dipping lava beds upward, it has been estimated the height of Mount Rainier was about 4900 m.
 This is similar to the depression in Mount St. Helens from the eruption of May 18, 1980.
-Using information from the Mount St. Helens crater the volume of Mount Rainier collapsed has been calculated to be 2.0 to 2.5 km3 An analysis of the clay and altered minerals like smectite, kaolinite, halloysite, mica, cristobalite, opal, and hematite in Osceola deposits with the same minerals in outcrops on Mount Rainier show that the mudflow began as a huge avalanche from this area.
+Using information from the Mount St. Helens crater the volume of Mount Rainier collapsed has been calculated to be 2.0 to 2.5 km3.
+An analysis of the clay and altered minerals like smectite, kaolinite, halloysite, mica, cristobalite, opal, and hematite in Osceola deposits with the same minerals in outcrops on Mount Rainier show that the mudflow began as a huge avalanche from this area.

+Volume

 The volume of the mudflow is estimated at 3.8 km3 from an examination of outcrops and well logs plus an estimation of the volume parcels from across the identified flow.
 The mudflow centers about 80 km from Mount Rainier.
-The Osceola volume of 3.8 km3 plus the Paradise lahar of 0.05 to 0.1 km3 is more than the 2 to 2.5 km3 of the “missing summit.”
+The Osceola volume of 3.8 km3 plus the Paradise lahar of 0.05 to 0.1 km3 is more than the 2 to 2.5 km3 of the "missing summit".
 The material would have expanded during the avalanche, and it would have added materials from along the route, accounting for the difference.

 The Osceola debris underlies the Puyallup River valley and the Puyallup and Duwamish embayments of Puget Sound.
-Osceola Mud has a depth of about 80 m (two-thirds below sea level) north of Auburn.
+Osceola mud has a depth of about 80 m (two-thirds below sea level) north of Auburn.
 Near Orting the flow is 6 to 8 m deep.
 Down valley, near Sumner on the Auburn and Puyallup deltas, of the prehistoric Puget Sound, the mudflow is 20 to 30 m deep.
-Research shows that 1.26 km3 of Osceola debris spread underwater and covers 157 km2 157 in prehistoric Puget Sound.
+Research shows that 1.26 km3 of Osceola debris spread underwater and covers 157 km2 in prehistoric Puget Sound.
 The Osceola debris increased sedimentation after the Osceola Mudflow filled the Duwamish and Puyallup arms of Puget Sound.